jdonlan/java-dev/fragments/fragment_activity_communication.md

 ##Communicating Through Bundles
 Similar to Activities, in the Fragment lifecycle, the Fragment will go through a series of methods while being attached to the Activity and eventually displayed on the UI thread of the Activity.
 The onActivityCreated() method provides the opportunity to access and react to data stored in the savedInstanceState Bundle.
 This is particularly useful for loading default data or restoring data that was loaded into the Fragment previously.
 Two methods are primarily utilized to store data within the Fragment:

-* **getArguments()** - Accesses Fragment Bundle to retreive stored data.
+* **getArguments()** - Accesses Fragment Bundle to retrieve stored data.
 * **setArguments()** - Stores a Bundle for access.

 To use setArguments(), you must first define a Bundle to be saved.
 Remember, a Bundle acts as a key:value store, so you must store data using put() methods such as putInt(key, value).
 Retrieving data from these Bundles, similarly, uses a get() method such as getAttributes().getInt(key).

-Take, for example, the need to relaod text into a TextView upon the Activity being recreated due to an orientation change.
+Take, for example, the need to reload text into a TextView upon the Activity being recreated due to an orientation change.
 First, the Fragment would need to store the text currently being displayed into a Bundle.
 This is first done on Fragment creation:

 ```
 public static DisplayFragment newInstance(String text) {